Floorp-Projects/Floorp/devtools/client/netmonitor/src/har/README.md

 by HarAutomation at the right time.

 Note: this object is using it's own logic to fetch data from the backend.
-It should reuse the Firefox Connector (src/connector/firefox-connector), so we don't have to maintain two code paths.
+It should reuse the Netmonitor Connector (src/connector/index), so we don't have to maintain two code paths.

 ## HarExporter